bijoysingha/Delta/README.md

 # End of README.md

 # Important
-• And also this is a project for education and non-commercial uses only
+• And also this is a project for education and non-commercial uses only.

-• This tool License is GPL V3 so use it safely
+• This tool License is GPL V3 so use it safely.

 • If any type of update will come the tool will itself update it.

+# Error information
+In playstore termux number 6 Debain error is coming but all options leaving number 6 option are working.

+# Error output in Termux (playstore)
+curl: (22) The requested URL returned error: 404
+[-] Failed to download debian.sh.
+Check your internet or URL.

+# Tool release
+This tool is made in India according to Indian copyright act no.14 1957 you cannot copy my tool without permission.

+# Issues
+If any issues leaving issues discussed in # Error information ; then comment me to improve my tool.